 Preliminary construction will begin in August 2018, to construct temporary bus bays, wayfinding.
 On-Street parking will be removed from the north side of Diagonal Road, along portions of Daingerfield Road, and on King Street adjacent to King Street Gardens to accommodate the construction of temporary bus bays.
 Some of the metered parking within the Kiss & Ride area, and the entire shuttle area within the loop area will be removed to provide construction staging.
 Beginning on September 9, 2018, Phase 1 will begin and continue through Winter 2020 (approximately 17 months).
 During this time, station access will be affected in the following ways:

 - The existing parking lot and bus loading area will be under construction, except for pedestrian paths to the bus bays.

 - Bus bays will be temporarily relocated to Diagonal Road, Daingerfield Road, Cameron Street and King Street.
 Wayfinding signs will direct bus riders to their temporary bay.
 Pedestrians using the Carlyle pedestrian tunnel will be required to cross Diagonal Road at Duke Street and again at the mid-block crossing.
 Customers should add in extra travel time to access temporary bus facilities

-- On-street parking will be removed from the north side of Diagonal Road, along portions of Daingerfield Road, and on King Street adjacent King Street Gardens to accommodate temporary bus bays and layovers.
+- During construction, on-street parking will be removed from the north side of Diagonal Road, along portions of Daingerfield Road, and on King Street adjacent King Street Gardens to accommodate temporary bus bays and layovers.
 Locations of alternate parking in Old Town can be found here.